Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 7) Your Right to Refuse Searches (In Many Situations)

-Search rules depend heavily on the situation:
+Search rules depend on the situation:

 How to Protect Your Search Rights After an Arrest